Sixth Form at King's College

 King’s College Taunton is an excellent place to spend the Sixth Form years, in and out of the classroom.
 We have inspirational teachers, who are experts in their field, love their subject and are committed to their students.
 Classes are small and there are voluntary drop-in clinics for students who want some individual attention.
 There is a well-stocked academic library.
 Students study A levels, which we believe offer the right balance between specialisation and depth, and are the best path to university entry.
 King’s students meet their personal tutor, who they have chosen themselves, on a weekly basis for pastoral and academic support.

 King’s offers Sixth Formers a fantastic social experience.
-Students, whether boarders or day students, are allocated to a house, where they have a study.
+Students, whether boarders or day pupils, are allocated to a house, where they have a study.
 This is the basis of their social life.
 However, the extensive programme of activities and sports and the Sixth Form social club all provide opportunities for meeting new and interesting people.
 The end of the two years is marked by the Leavers’ Ball, a truly magnificent occasion organised by a committee of leavers.

 Work in the Sixth Form is academically rigorous and we set high expectations for all our A level students.
 We teach traditional subjects in small classes of roughly between 12 to 16.
 Our teachers are well qualified specialists, enthusiastic and dedicated to promoting excellence within their subjects.